w3c-fedid/FedCM/README.md

 Like we said above, the classification problem is the browser's inability to distinguish identity federation from tracking due to the fact that both use low level primitives (namely, redirects, popups, iframes and cookies) and its consequence is the application of lowest common denominator policies.

-The first thought that occurred to us was to look into each of these low-level primitives and offer for each an indentity-specific high-level affordance, trading generality for awareness.
+The first thought that occurred to us was to look into each of these low-level primitives and offer for each an indentity-specific high-level affordance, **trading generality for awareness**.

 With that in mind, lets look into each specific low-level primitive and what a high-level identity-specific affordance would look like.